How to drive to Auronzo Refuge in the Dolomites?

-Rifugio Auronzo is a high mountain refuge at an elevation of 2.340m (7,677ft) above the sea level, located in the Sexten Dolomites of northeastern Italy, rising on the border between the northernmost section of the province of Belluno and Alta Pustera, in South Tyrol.
+Rifugio Auronzo is a high mountain refuge at an elevation of 2.340m (7,677ft) above the sea level, located on the boundary between the Trentino-South Tyrol and Veneto regions in Italy.

 The asphalted road finishes in the shelter.
 Behind the Rifugio Auronzo, just where the tarmac ends, a difficult footpath could take one down the valley on the other side or one could take an easier one going down a bit ahead from the gravel road.
-The unpaved continuation of the road by the rifugio takes you to Rifugio Lavaredo, where it is no longer possible to continue cycling on a road bike.
+The unpaved continuation of the road by the refuge takes you to Rifugio Lavaredo, where it is no longer possible to continue cycling on a road bike.